magentabusiness/IoT-Quickstart/03 Quickstart Northbound API.md

 * Key File --> choose "plt-app-key.crt" from Northbound API Folder
 * Password: IoT2018@HW

-No you need the APP_ID and Password from (01 Quickstart ALLIoT)
+Now you need the APP_ID and Password from (01 Quickstart ALLIoT)

 ## Login